Stephen-J-Whitaker/joanne-geraghty-music/README.md

 ### **Media**

-- All photos and videos belong to the author and his wife, Stephen Whitaker and Joanne Whitaker
+- All photos and videos are those of author (Stephen Whitaker) and his wife (Joanne Whitaker)

 ### **External Dependencies**